-LXQt desktop in early 2017, is an excellent desktop environment, thought to be suitable even for not-very-powerful laptop or desktop computers.
-I have installed it on an upper-end gaming computer and am able to run glxspheres64 at an impressive > 2200 fps.
+LXQt desktop, since early 2017, has been an excellent desktop environment, thought to be suitable even for not-very-powerful laptop or desktop computers.
+At the other end of the spectrum, I installed it on an upper-end gaming computer and was able to run glxspheres64 at an impressive > 2000 fps.
 Below is a simple, step-by-step recipe for installing LXQt Desktop in both Ubuntu- and Arch-based distributions.

 1) Install a distribution suitable for a low-resource computer.
-I have successfully installed the LXQt desktop following the directions on this page in the Ubuntu-based distributions Lubuntu-16.10 and LXLE-16.04.1, as well as in Lubuntu's long-term-release distribution, 16.04.1.
+I successfully have installed the LXQt desktop following the directions on this page in the Ubuntu-based distributions Lubuntu-16.10, 17.04, and 17.10*, and LXLE-16.04.1, as well as in Lubuntu's long-term-release distribution, 16.04.1.
 I also have successfully installed it in the Arch-based distribution Antergos-17.1 minimal distribution.

-2) Download et_install_lxqt from here.
-Rename the file back to et_install_lxqt if the name gets changed during the download, and "chmod 755" the file so it is executable.
-Then, from a command line in the appropriate directory, issue the command "./et_install_lxqt". et_install_lxqt should work for most Ubuntu- and Arch-based distributions.
-Additionally, most non-newbies should be able to modify et_install_lxqt to work with quite a few other distributions using the information provided here.
+2) Download et_install_lxqt_desk from our bash script download page. "chmod 755" the file so it is executable.
+Then, from a command line, change to the directory in which et_install_lxqt_desk resides and issue the command "./et_install_lxqt_desk". et_install_lxqt should work for most Ubuntu- and Arch-based distributions.
+Additionally, most non-newbies should be able to modify et_install_lxqt_desk to work with quite a few other distributions using the information provided here.

 In early 2017, most versions of xdg-utils did not recognize the LXQt desktop and therefore did not work well with it.
 You may install our rewrite of xdg-utils-1.1.1, which does work well with the LXQt desktop, by downloading the bash script, et_install_xdg-utils from our script download page referenced above, which currently installs xdg-utils-1.1.1-et.